Digital editions of glosses

 Old Irish

-Early Irish Glossaries Database, Pádraic Moran, Galway
+Early Irish Glossaries Database, Pádraic Moran, Galway, et alii

 The Milan Glosses Project, Aaron Griffith, Vienna